techservicesillinois/aws-enterprise-vpc/README.md

   * an official name (e.g. "aws-foobar1-vpc") and IPv4 allocation (e.g. 10.x.y.0/24) for your Enterprise VPC

-  * an S3 bucket **with versioning enabled** for storing Terraform state, and a DynamoDB table for state locking (see also https://www.terraform.io/docs/backends/types/s3.html).
-To create these resources:
+  * an S3 bucket **with versioning enabled** for storing [Terraform state](https://www.terraform.io/docs/state/), and a DynamoDB table for state locking (see also https://www.terraform.io/docs/backends/types/s3.html).

+    _Caution_: always obtain expert advice before rolling back or modifying a Terraform state file!

+    To create these resources (once per AWS account):

     1. Set up the AWS Command Line Interface on your workstation (see "Workstation Setup" further down).